Cooking For One: The Hassle-Free Guide

 Cooking for yourself often means buttered pasta or takeout.
-Recipes are usually for 4, packaging is too, and motivation evaporates when there's no one to impress.
-Yet, cooking for one can be fast, economical, and satisfying.
+Recipes are made for 4, packaging too, and motivation evaporates when there's no one to impress.
+Yet, cooking for one person can be quick, affordable, and satisfying.
 You just need to change your approach.

 Steps